 Registering a boat in Alabama is easy.
 You just need to follow the above steps and ensure all your ducks are in place.

 Responsible boating is always appreciated.
-Being careful to avoid contaminating the waters of Alabama will not only benefit you but also the environment as well.
+Being careful to avoid contaminating the waters of Alabama will benefit not only you but also the environment.